-Making use of things such as recycled detergent and milk bottles, the plastics used in composite decking would otherwise end up in landfill, so think of it as win-win for your home and the natural environment.
+Making use of things such as recycled detergent and milk bottles.
+Plastics used in composite decking would otherwise end up in land fill.
+Think of it as win-win for your home and the natural environment.

 No preservative chemicals are used during the manufacturing process and you’ll be able to select from traditional wooden shades to replicate timber such as natural oak and walnut or opt for a modern twist with sleek black or slate grey.

 Thanks to the high percentage of plastic used in the creation of composite decking.
 You can forgo the pesky splinters that traditional decking is infamous for.